 - Absolute und relative leukocytosis (> 4000/ml and > 50% of leukocytes) with > 10% atypical large T-cells (Pfeiffer cells, fibrocytes)

 - CRP ↑

 - Transaminases ↑

 Tests for the detection of Pfeiffer’s glandular fever

 The gold standard for infectious mononucleosis is ELISA.
 The protection is achieved by the detection of virus-specific IgM antibodies (against the viral capsid antigen).
 An infection takes place by the detection of EBNA IgG antibodies.

 The mononucleosis rapid test is characterized by a low specificity and sensitivity and it hardly plays a role in current diagnostics.

 Typical in infectious mononucleosis is the picture of polymorphic hyperplasia of the pulp: propagation in lymph nodes and fast-growth of blast cells/necrosis are presented in the histological sample.

 Pfeiffer’s glandular fever – pure clinical delimitation difficult

-- Listeriosis: listeria infection may be considered in case of negative EBV results
+- Listeriosis: listeria infection may be considered in the case of negative EBV results.

 Treatment of Infectious Mononucleosis